-Grey Point Fort is a coastal defence battery designed to defend the entrance to Belfast Lough which now houses a museum focusing on military history and the area’s role in the conflicts.
+Grey Point Fort is a coastal defence battery designed to defend the entrance to Belfast Lough during both World Wars.
+It today houses a museum focusing on military history and the area’s role in the conflicts.

 In World War One it was expanded to accommodate the men of Kitchener’s Army, and throughout World War Two became the coastal defence headquarters for Northern Ireland.
 Though it never saw action in a military engagement, legend states that during a test-firing of its two six inch guns a cow was killed on the Antrim side.

-For the past three years Grey Point Fort has undergone a restoration project run by volunteers and it now houses the Military Memorabilia Museum as well as a unique WW2 Military Radio Museum, built up by amateur radio enthusiasts and funded by donations from the public and old soldiers.
+In recent years Grey Point Fort underwent a large restoration project run by volunteers.
+It now houses the Military Memorabilia Museum as well as a unique World War Two Military Radio Museum, built up by amateur radio enthusiasts and funded by donations from the public and veteran soldiers.